 Insurance: Self-employed people, including artists, are also allowed to deduct 100% of their health insurance premiums from their income taxes.
 In addition, If you have a home office, you may deduct a portion of your homeowner's insurance.

-Meals and Entertainment: The days of the deductible three-martini lunch are pretty much at an end.
-To deduct the cost of a meal in a restaurant or an entertainment event like baseball game or theatre visit, you must have a serious business discussion before, during, or soon after the event.
-Moreover, you may only deduct 50% of your business meal and entertainment costs.
+Meals: The days of the deductible three-martini lunch are pretty much at an end.
+To deduct the cost of a meal in a restaurant, you must have a serious business discussion before, during, or soon after the event.
+Moreover, you may only deduct 50% of your business meal a costs.
 Thus, for example, you can deduct 50% of the cost of a meal you have with a gallery owner to discuss displaying your work.
+Starting in 2018, you may not deduct entertainment expenses—for example, treating an art critic to theater tickets.